tekkydave/AAF2/readme.txt

 - The Ascom driver for the focuser.
 This is a windows COM object which should be registered by the installer.
 - A command-line test program, AAF2Test that just reports the focuser version (#V command) from the arduino.
 - A GUI client program, FocusAAF2 that allows full control of the focuser.
 This is also a work in progress.

+Note: If you have a previous version of AAF2 installed then uninstall it first before installing the latest version.

 2) An Arduino sketch (AAF2.ino)
 - This needs to be uploaded to the Arduino in your focuser.